Particular/docs.particular.net/nservicebus/messaging/headers.md

 When a message is dispatched from within a Saga the message will contain the following:

  * A `OriginatingSagaId` header which matches the id used as the index for the Saga Data stored in persistence.
- * A `OriginatingSagaType` which is the fully qualified type name of the saga that sent the message
+ * A `OriginatingSagaType` which is the fully qualified type name of the saga that sent the message.

 ### Example "Send from Saga" Headers